Create a transaction log backup

 Back up a database

-1. Open the Backup wizard by doing one of the following:
+1. Open the Backup wizard in one of these ways:

-• On the top menu, select Database > Tasks > Back Up.
+• In the top menu, select Database > Tasks > Back Up.

 • In Database Explorer, right-click the connection name or required database and select Tasks > Back Up.